wawandco/transporter/README.md

 func init(){
   transporter.Register(&Migration{
-    Up:         Up_20151119112619,
-    Down:       Down_20151119112619,
     Identifier: 20151119112619,
+    Up:         func (txn *sql.Tx) {
+      //Here you run your logic for the migration.
+    },
+    Down:       func (txn *sql.Tx) {
+      //Here you run your logic for the migration.
+    },
   })
 }

-func Up_20151119112619(txn *transporter.Tx) {
-  //Here you run your logic for the migration.
-}

-func Down_20151119112619(txn *transporter.Tx) {
-  //Here you run your logic to rollback the migration.
-}
 ```

 #### Copyright
-Fako is Copyright © 2008-2015 Wawandco SAS.
+Transporter is Copyright © 2008-2015 Wawandco SAS.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.